Division of Continuing Studies

 Admission Requirements

-The minimum age for admission to the Division of Continuing Studies is normally 21 years of age.
+The minimum age for admission to the Division of Continuing Studies is normally 21.
 However, students under the age of 21 pursuing an undergraduate degree who do not meet the definition of a "traditional" college student may also be eligible for admission to the BMS degree program.
 Examples may include military-affiliated students; students who are on the path to an alternate UNO academic degree/department/college; and students pursuing an area of study not represented by another UNO degree program.

 In order to be considered for admission to DCS, applicants must submit the following:

-• Official high school transcript or high school equivalency examination (GED)
+- Official high school transcript or high school equivalency examination (GED).
+This requirement is waived for transfer students with 24 or more credit hours.

 Although not required at the time of application, we recommend that students also submit documentation of credit for prior learning for a comprehensive credit evaluation.
 These documents may demonstrate college-level learning outside of the traditional classroom and may shorten the time to degree completion.
 Documents include: